h3rald/litestore/src/admin/md/overview.md

 #### Multi-format Documents

 LiteStore can be used to store documents in virtually any format, as long as you specify an appropriate content type for them.
-Textual documents are stored as-is, while binary documents are base64-encoded (not the best thing in the world, but definitely the easiest and most portal option).
+Textual documents are stored as-is, while binary documents are base64-encoded (not the best thing in the world, but definitely the easiest and most portable option).

 #### Document Tagging